LuisAngelMendozaVelasco/Data_Science_Specialization/Data_Science-Statistics_and_Machine_Learning/Regression_Models/Week1/Practical_R_Exercises_in_swirl_Part_1.md

 swirl()
 ```

-Then, follow the menus and select the Statistical Inference course when given the option.
+Then, follow the menus and select the Regression Models course when given the option.